 Minimize or mitigate impacts on the ratepayers of the Commonwealth.

 Identify appropriate metrics to measure and evaluate performance and effectiveness of programs and strategies in the ESMPs that help the Commonwealth realize its statewide greenhouse gas emissions limits and sublimits under chapter 21N.

+Proactively consider grid investments in Massachusetts holistically.
+Identify the most cost-effective investments to make, and at what pace, to meet the Commonwealth’s statewide greenhouse gas emissions limits and sublimits under chapter 21N.

 Identify alternatives to the investments or alternative approaches to financing investments that will facilitate the achievement of the statewide greenhouse gas emission limits and sublimits under chapter 21N and increase transparency and stakeholder engagement in the grid planning process.
+Consider how non-wires alternatives may be prioritized and used to their fullest extent in distribution system planning.

 Maintain and update the GMAC website.